ncb-0/ncblog2/_work/efs-crushed.md

 ### Crushed #2

 In 2018, the EFS heads put together Crushed Magazine, showcasing photos of student designs and artworks from the show.
 In 2019, I designed and edited Crushed #2—80+ pages of student fashion photos and essays.
 Custom Crushed logotype is featured on the cover.
-Magazine is typeset in “Studio,” an early unreleased version of my Spec typeface.
+Magazine is typeset in sb-studio, an early unreleased version of my sb-spec typeface.

 [Download Crushed #2 PDF](https://drive.google.com/file/d/1U2lSzCMlywL6SeTMMo9f5bU692RCh1Es/view?usp=sharing)